-The Utah bankruptcy means test calculators below will help you estimate qualification for either scenario.
+The Utah bankruptcy means test calculators below will help you estimate qualification for either scenario using data updated for 2022.
 You may only have to take one calculator if your income level is lower than the Utah Chapter 7 bankruptcy income level.

 |# of People||Annual Income|